BlueBrain/sonata-extension/source/blueconfig.rst

         :unit:
         :description:
-         Parameter giving location of custom user targets stored in the named file (referred to as user.target in remainder of document).
-         Use of relative paths is discouraged and DEPRECATED unless CurrentDir is also set.
+         Parameter giving location of custom user targets stored in the named file, referred to as user.target in the remainder of the document.
+The file contains descriptions for Cell/Compartment/Section targets.
+Use of relative paths is discouraged and DEPRECATED, unless CurrentDir is also set.

     .. blueconfig_value:: Note
         :type: string